Jack Gargan (politician)

-Early life and career
+Early life and education

 John "Jack" Gargan was born in Philadelphia, Pennsylvania on October 20, 1930.
 Gargan graduated from Prospect Park High School in June 1948.
 In 2002 he and his brother Jim were two of the twenty graduates chosen to be in the Prospect Park High School (1932–1952) Hall of Fame.
-He joined the Pennsylvania National Guard, 111th Regimental Combat Team in October of 1947.
+He joined the Pennsylvania National Guard, 111th Regimental Combat Team in October 1947.
 He served in the US Navy and was honorably discharged in July.
 1952.
 He then served in the US Army and was honorably discharged in July 1954.

 Following his service in the military, Gargan attended Birmingham-Southern College and graduated in March 1957 with a degree in Business Administration.
 After graduation, he moved to Florida and attended Stetson University College of Law in 1970.

+Finance career

 Gargan had a career as an insurance agent and financial consultant since 1957 as well as a professional handwriting analyst since 1962.
 He was an adjunct professor of Finance from 1970 until 1986 at Hillsboro Community College in Tampa, Florida.
 He was recognized by the Chicago Board of Trade as one of the "outstanding instructors in finance in the USA".